-- One of the key factor to partner with an RMC is an access to their specialized expertise and knowledge of relocation tax and legal requirements.
+- One of the key factors to partner with an RMC is access to their specialized expertise and knowledge of relocation tax and legal requirements.
 Since immigration laws and taxation policies are incredibly complex and vary from country to country, it’s important to handle it as correctly as possible.

 - An RMC partner has an access to the current industry best practices and can advise and review your company’s relocation policy based on the budget, talent acquisition needs, and company culture.

-- RMC often have a network of qualified service partners, such as real estate agents and global destination service providers, and help to handle all vendor management processes.
+- RMC often has a network of qualified service partners, such as real estate agents and global destination service providers, and helps to handle all vendor management processes.
 RMCs are also often responsible for handling various service issues, claims and disputes, ensuring the overall good experience for the employee.

 If your company is ready to outsource all or some of the aspects of mobility management, there are various types of services and providers to partner with – from relocation agencies that manage all relocation processes to attorneys who facilitate visas and work permits to consultants who continually monitor all the logistics and costs.